 Corns (aka heloma)

-In contrast to calluses, corns often tend to be smaller and have a central translucent appearing core.
-The footprint lines are generally lost in this central area.
+A corn is a type of callus, made of dead skin; however, corns often tend to be smaller and have a central translucent appearing core.
+The skin lines are generally lost in this central area.
 They will also tend to occur over pressure points and arise as a result of friction.
 Sometimes they can even develop between toes.
 Even more so than calluses, corns can be painful to the point of causing substantial discomfort with walking.
 Also, they are usually flesh-colored.

 Corns Treatments

 Treatments for corns are very similar to calluses.
-Pressure and friction which trigger them need to be eliminated.
+Pressure and friction that trigger them need to be eliminated.
 At Advanced Dermatology of the Midlands, we frequently recommend nonmedicated donut-shaped corn pads and callus pads to help offload the pressure and prevent corns and calluses.
 We recommend examining your footwear and making sure that you are wearing the softest and best insoles possible.
+By minimizing friction and providing cushioning, you’ll be able to prevent corns and promote healing.
+If corns persist, professional treatment options such as trimming or prescription medications may be necessary.

 Warts